Contact Van Dora Williams, Filmmaking Program Director

 You will also acquire a solid foundation in film history, aesthetics and criticism, while learning the vital business aspects of a film production.
 Recently, students had the opportunity to have their short-form documentaries and narrative films premiered on Vermont PBS.
 The Filmmaking program's remarkable combination of conceptual engagement, technical skills, artistic experimentation and business training will help you polish your own signature style and prepare you for a variety of creative opportunities in the industry.

-Motion Graphics (Coming Fall 2019): Learn the entire motion graphics process from conception to completion, including ideation, storyboarding, key framing, editing, animation, image making, typography, production and camera work.
+Motion Graphics: Learn the entire motion graphics process from conception to completion, including ideation, storyboarding, key framing, editing, animation, image making, typography, production and camera work.

 Sonic Arts: Are you interested in scoring films, designing soundscapes or recording an album?
 With a Sonic Arts specialization you'll focus on sound and music production techniques, including signal flow, mixing, mastering, compression and online delivery.